Garry Wills: Public appraisal

 The New York Times literary critic John Leonard said in 1970 that Wills "reads like a combination of H. L. Mencken, John Locke and Albert Camus."
-The Catholic journalist John L. Allen Jr. considers Wills to be "perhaps the most distinguished Catholic intellectual in America over the last 50 years" (as of 2008).
+The Catholic journalist John L. Allen Jr. considered Wills to be "perhaps the most distinguished Catholic intellectual in America over the last 50 years" (as of 2008).
 Martin Gardner in "The Strange Case of Garry Wills" states there is a "mystery and strangeness that hovers like a gray fog over everything Wills has written about his faith."